open-formulieren/open-forms/docs/installation/health_checks.rst

 nginx proxies HTTP traffic from the browser/client to the backend service.
 It also serves static assets directly.
 The nginx config needs to be extended with a location handler for the health checks.
-You should take care to namespace this so that you don't get collissions with identifiers of forms that would be masked by this path.
+You should take care to namespace this so that you don't get collisions with identifiers of forms that would be masked by this path.

 Example nginx configuration snippet: